 Prudent students will note that the assigned reading, when combined with the additional reading for the term paper, demands disciplined, constant attention.
 It will be apparent that students who do not have a research topic worked out with the instructor by the date of the midterm risk a crisis in meeting their responsibilities.
 Since very few students are familiar with Latin American history, few come up with a topic quickly on their own.
 The instructor does not expect you to develop a term-paper topic on your own.
-He expects you to consult with him at your earliest possible convenience to decide upon a topic and receive his guidance in regard to an appropriate bibliography.
+He expects you to consult with him during office hours at your earliest possible convenience to decide upon a topic and receive his guidance in regard to an appropriate bibliography.
+If you have a scheduling conflict with his office hours, contact the instructor to make other arrangements.